 Most folks correctly presume that the Straits of Juan de Fuca would protect Vashon from the worst effects of a cross-Pacific, or Cascadia Earthquake induced tsunami.
-However, we still might see some effects from that – but more likely from local sources of tsunamis and seiches within Puget Sound.
+However, we still are likely to see some serious impacts from that (especially in Quartermaster Harbor) – but more likely from local sources of tsunamis and seiches within Puget Sound.

 Though not fully studied, there are a number of well researched reports that indicate the scale of what we might face.